Tunis Light Metro: Alignment

 Like most conventional modern light rail systems, the Tunis Metro runs entirely on its own reserved right-of-way, with no sections running in mixed traffic, thus allowing higher in-service speeds throughout the system.
 Although the system does have several level crossings that allow road vehicles to cross the tracks, it mostly enters tunnels in order to facilitate grade separation.
 However, despite the large number of tunnels on the system, all stations of the Metro are located at-grade.
 Within the city centre of Tunis, in between the stations of Place de Barcelone and Place de la République, the network splits off into two single-track lines which each run north-south on narrow inner-city streets.

 Depots and yards

 The network has two yards: one at Tunis Marine station, and another near Ariana station.

 The depot at Tunis Marine is the primary yard of the network, and is also the original depot, having been built in phases from 1983 to 1992.
 It includes a track connection with the Tunis-Goulette-Marsa (TGM) local railway, and TGM trains may also use the yard, as they follow the same technical specifications as the Metro network.

 The yard at Ariana, the northern terminus of Line 2, opened in 2001.
-Unlike the depot at Tunis Marine, which is located directly behind Tunis Marine station, the Ariana depot is located near Tunis-Carthage International Airport, and is thus linked by a 1.4 kilometre long single-track branch line from Ariana station itself.
+Unlike the depot at Tunis Marine, which is located directly behind Tunis Marine station, the Ariana depot is located near Tunis-Carthage International Airport, and is thus linked by a 1.4 km long single-track branch line from Ariana station itself.